preston/bittorious/README.md

   The following additional environment variables are optional, but potentially useful in a production context.
 Note that the database connection pool is adjusted automatically based on these values.
 If in doubt, do NOT set these.

-	export BITTORIOUS_SERVER_PROCESSES=16 # To override the number of pre-forked workers. export BITTORIOUS_SERVER_THREAD=8 # To override the number of threads per process.
+	export BITTORIOUS_LANDING_IFRAME="https://example.com/landing" # If present, replacing the screenshot carousel on the landing page. export BITTORIOUS_SERVER_PROCESSES=16 # To override the number of pre-forked workers. export BITTORIOUS_SERVER_THREAD=8 # To override the number of threads per process.